 In a press release from Syneos announcing the Synteract acquisition, Alistair Macdonald, chief executive officer, Syneos Health, acknowledged the strong financial backing for the industry, saying, “With Synteract, we are answering the strong demand we are seeing in the small- to mid-sized space, fueled by near all-time high funding.”

-Syneos itself arose out of a $7.4 billion between INC Research and inVentiv three years ago, rebranding as Syneos Health.
+Syneos itself arose out of a $7.4 billion merger between INC Research and inVentiv three years ago, rebranding as Syneos Health.

 Synteract has a solid reputation in the emerging biopharma sphere, providing therapeutic expertise in areas including oncology, rare and orphan diseases, neuroscience, dermatology and pediatrics.
 Synteract’s client base largely consists of pre-revenue companies, a segment in which Syneos Health sees growth opportunities for itself.
 Having supported more than 4,000 Phase I to IV clinical trials in over 60 countries, Synteract is well-positioned to advance Syneos’ goals of extending into the SMID market.